python-sdbus/python-sdbus/docs/general.rst

 When decorating a method name will be automatically translated from snake_case to CamelCase.
 Example: ``close_notification`` -> ``CloseNotification``

-However, all decorators have a parametre to force Dbus name to a specific value.
+However, all decorators have a parameter to force Dbus name to a specific value.
 See API documentation for a particular decorator.